maxrbdavis/ECDC-Data-exploration/README.md

 Code to process daily Covid-19 data from ECDC.

-I have been using the daily updated data from the European Center for Disease Control to try out code that updates daily.
-This way I see new plots every time I run the code, updated with the latest data.
+I have been using the daily updated data from the European Center for Disease Control to experiment with data in real time.
+Every time the code is run it will produce features and plots updated to the current day.